BhaskarTx/fun-with-triangles-ba/readme.md

 # Fun with Triangles
 An app that tells you how much money you made or lost in stock market.

->Colored outputs are being shared based on "profit" scenario or "loss" scenario or "no profit no loss" scenario

 Here are a few project-related insight pictures:

 1. Landing Page